verbb/readability/README.md

 * Release it
 * Clean up the code
 * Get feedback from others & make any necessary changes/improvements
+* Make some of these functions easier to access, possibly adding some sort of variable to wrap the entire entry?
 * Possibly add a widget inside of Craft's entry editor that scores your content ahead of time?

+Pull requests are welcome to add new features!

 Brought to you by [Mike Stecker](https://github.com/mikestecker)